Guido-at-ETHZ/Master-s-Thesis/data/external/README.md

 If you would like to have an example of how the system would evolve, you can find a nice animation here.
 However, with the time there should be a process of actin production based on the condition of shear stress
 [endothelial-flow-response.tsx](..%2F..%2Fdocs%2Ffigures%2Fendothelial-flow-response.tsx)

+Consider that there may not be a proper threashold

 ## Mechanism of endothelial cell shape change and cytoskeletal remodeling in response to fluid shear stress

 Based on the biomechanical principles described in the paper and general cell mechanics, this time asymmetry would likely be present in both scenarios (X to 0 and X to X/2), but for different reasons: